An averaged form of Chowla's conjecture: Introduction

 \subsection{Acknowledgments}

 TT was supported by a Simons Investigator grant, the James and Carol Collins Chair, the Mathematical Analysis \& Application Research Fund Endowment, and by NSF grant DMS-1266164.
-The authors thank Andrew Granville for useful comments and corrections.
+The authors thank Andrew Granville and the anonymous referee for useful comments and corrections.
+We thank Fei Wei for pointing out the issue with the proof of Proposition A.3 in the published version of the paper.
+We thank Alisa Sedunova and Ke Wang for pointing out the correction to Ramar{\'e}'s identity.